In this post you will learn:

 The ideal image didn’t stay static, though.
 Engineers had to constantly update it — along with the individual machines based on it.
 IT infrastructure management relied on preserving the image, which was tedious and hard to keep consistent.

 Cloud services introduced more complexity and teams started working with software they weren’t running themselves.
 That meant they couldn’t capture the image of a configured installation of that software and replicate it.
 Since cloud software gets configured in an admin console or through API, replicating configurations across multiple environments meant replicating the same admin actions in an admin console for each environment.
 Soon engineers realized they could also replicate cloud configurations programmatically, by coding them.
+The result was infrastructure as code.

 IaC is relatively new, but it builds on older software engineering standards, especially for virtualization and automation.
 To manage cloud environments, teams need to master these concepts.
 IaC brings them together.

 Virtualization is the technology behind cloud environments.
-The process creates a virtual simulation of physical infrastructure, such as a server.
+The process creates a virtual simulation of physical infrastructures, such as a server.
 Software coordinates between the hardware and simulation.
 Through virtualization, multiple simulations can run off the same physical resources and be accessed from afar.

 Organizations used to keep physical servers on-premises, as a rule.
 For a while, that was the most effective way to secure data — it couldn’t be accessed offsite.
 Now there are many lines in from outside most systems.
 So, while physical servers still exist, they’re no longer more secure than virtualized ones.
 Running them on-premises has stopped being the best practice for critical business infrastructure.
 Organizations are turning to cloud services provided by enterprise-grade vendors with strong security.